-The effectiveness of using peppermint oil to repel mice is unpredictable, meaning it will not always work.
-Even though this is an environmentally friendly way to help deter mice from entering your home, garage, or barn, it is not shown in independent comparisons to be the most effective way to get rid of mice infestations.
+The short answer is it may help, but the effectiveness of using peppermint essential oil to repel mice is unpredictable.
+It could possibly help deter rodents from an area, but it will not always work and the overall effectiveness is not proven.
+Homeowners have tried using peppermint oil for years as an environmentally friendly, DIY way to help deter mice from entering homes, garages, and barns, however, it is not shown in independent comparisons to be the most effective way to get rid of mice infestations.

-These pests have a strong sense of smell, and the very strong, minty scent of peppermint oil doesn’t always last long enough to keep them away.
-This popular DIY method may work to deter the pests (and other pests) away from a specific area for a bit, but the effectiveness may not last and the strong scent could just cause them to move to another area in your home that isn’t treated.
+Mice have a strong sense of smell, so the very strong, minty scent of peppermint oil can overwhelm their senses and cause them to leave an area.
+The problem is, depending on how it’s applied, the scent doesn’t always last very long and they may just come back.
+The other issue with this method is the strong scent may work to deter pests away from a specific area but it could just cause them to move to another area in your home that isn’t treated.

 EarthKind founder, Kari Warberg Block, tested using peppermint oil for pest control extensively in her farm equipment over a 3 year period.
 Kari says, “It would work for a couple of weeks, and then just lose its scent.
 Sometimes it didn’t work at all, costing us super expensive repairs from wiring damage and torn up seat cushions.
 So frustrating, because I liked the smell of mint and we could grow it right there on our farm!”
 Additional testing has revealed that peppermint oil loses its scent in freezing temperatures too, making it ineffective for repelling mice in seldom-used vehicles or storage units.

-As mentioned above, though the natural extract does produce a strong smell that’s easily detected by these pests, the scent may not last long and the effectiveness is somewhat inconclusive.
-Also, like other home remedies, the instructions on how to use peppermint oil to keep mice away are vague.
-There’s no formula for figuring out exactly how much to use for a particular area, how much square footage it should cover, and you don’t know how often it needs to be reapplied.
+Like other home remedies, the instructions on how to use peppermint oil to keep mice away are vague.
+There’s no formula for figuring out exactly how much to use for a particular area and how much square footage it should cover.
+You don’t know exactly how often it needs to be reapplied, but it will be often.
 The oil can also be messy if spilled!

 You’ll also want to keep children and pets away from any applications to avoid any possible harmful effects.